-As a provider The Lea Primary School and Nursery have a legal duty of care to try to ensure our environment is safe for children who visit in addition to those who already attend our setting.
+As a provider, Stonehill School has a legal duty of care to try to ensure our environment is safe for children who visit in addition to those who already attend our setting.

 We may receive an allegation or concern relating to an incident that happened when an individual or organisation were using our school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
-As with any safeguarding allegation, The Lea Primary School and Nursery will follow our safeguarding policies and procedures, including informing the LADO where appropriate.
+As with any safeguarding allegation, Stonehill School will follow our safeguarding policies and procedures, including informing the LADO where appropriate.

-The governing body will ensure any organisation that hires the school premises is compliant with guidance set out in Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings - GOV.UK (www.gov.uk).
+The governing body will ensure any organisation that hires the school premises is compliant with guidance set out in Keeping children safe during community activities, after-school clubs and tuition: non-statutory guidance for providers running out-of-school settings - GOV.UK Kwww.gov.uk).
 They will therefore seek assurance that the provider concerned has the appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and will ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
 This applies regardless of whether or not the children who attend any of these activities are children on the school roll or not.